 3. Create a wellbeing program based on your employees’ feedback

-For example, if you find that your employees feel disconnected due to social distancing, the social component of their wellbeing may be hurt.
-If true, one component of your wellbeing program should be to improve workplace communication and implement digital solutions that can help your employees stay connected with their peers and managers.
+For example, if you find that your employees feel disconnected due to social distancing or hybrid work, the social component of their wellbeing may be affected.
+In that case, one focus area should be to improve workplace communication and introduce digital tools that help employees stay connected with their peers and managers.

-In other words, don’t guess!
-Make smart decisions based on your employees’ feedback.
+In other words, don’t guess.
+Make informed decisions based on real feedback, and continuously adjust your approach as employee needs evolve.

 4. Define the goals

-As you will see later in this article, there are numerous benefits of investing in employee wellbeing.
-Based on the challenges your organization is facing, some of your goals may be:
+As you will see later in this article, there are numerous benefits to investing in employee wellbeing.
+To get real value from your efforts, you need clear and measurable goals.
+These should be directly linked to the challenges your organisation is currently facing.

 - To increase staff satisfaction